SenseLogic/ATLAS/README.md

 ## Limitations

-*   The links appear some time after the note, since they can't be added to its title before it is already rendered.
+*   Those lists appear after the note content itself, since they must be added after is already rendered.

 ## Version

-0.0.1
+1.0

 ## Author